Submit our quick form and get quotes now!

 Whether you have a small lot in the heart of the city or more open space on the outskirts of town, a swimming lane is a great option for sports enthusiasts and those looking to exercise alike.
 Imagine a pond with a cedar hedge, a long pergola or a series of shrubs planted at regular intervals, all these visual elements will give your pool area a more linear look similar to a resort.

 It is up to you to deal with the following outdoor fittings: planters, potted trees, pergola, modular garden furniture, resting area with an outdoor carpet, candles, lanterns etc.

 You can always use this space for hosting outdoor parties.
 Projectors with LED lights in multiple colours, floating candles, ephemeral dyes to colour the pool water and underwater speakers will create a yard that will remind people of a Caribbean resort!

-For more information on the construction and installation of pools consult our article: Steps to Building An Inground Pool
+For more information on the construction and installation of pools consult our article: Steps to Building An Inground Pool.

-RenoQuotes.com can help you get quotes for your pool and landscaping projects.
+RenoQuotes.com can help you get quotes for your pool and landscaping project.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 One of the best ways to enjoy the sunshine during the summer is to have an outdoor living space.
 Decks and patios are two types of common constructions for that matter.
 However, it’s especially important to differentiate them from one another to figure out which one will work best in your backyard.
 Over the course of this article, learn all the must-know deck- and patio-building facts.